 One of the best things to do is simply roam the tiny streets of San Marco and San Polo and soak up the atmosphere.
 Yes, Venice is crazy touristic, but you won’t be able to resist being spellbound by the Renaissance architecture.

-St Mark’s Pizza is the setting of the majestic 11th-century cathedral which you can visit for free (donations are appreciated).
+St Mark’s Piazza is the setting of the majestic 11th-century cathedral which you can visit for free (donations are appreciated).
 Otherwise, you climb up St Mark’s Campanile for a bird’s eye view.
 As with any paid attraction in Venice: pre-booking is recommended.

 Doge’s Palace served as the residence for the Doge of Venice.
 It was also used as a prison and courthouse, among other guises.
 The interiors are as wonderful as the facade; visiting gives you the chance to see antiques, paintings, and sculptures while learning about the building’s history.